DhruvvMistry/multimediaapp/README.md

 ```
 here this code is for sorting feature where size is calculated on page load so the files can sorted with it.then after when any option is selected it calls function sortFiles which matchs the value in switch case and sorts the files accordingly and the files are shown once setMyFiles(sortedFiles) is called.

+# Searching
+This feature takes the input from search bar and filters the files by it name and only displays the files which contain the string from search bar.this feature makes use of app extreemly smooth and fast.

 ```
   const [searchText, setSearchText] = useState(null)